AguaClara/Textbook/Sedimentation/Sed_Theory_and_Future_Work.rst

 #. :ref:`Floc volcanoes <heading_Floc_Volcanoes>`
 #.
 Dissolved air flotation that results from air coming out of solution.
 Two sources of air include 1) compressed air traveling from the transmission line and 2) increased temperature which releases dissolved air.
 #.
 Slime growth from iron-oxidizing bacteria.
 #.
-NOM impact on floc density
+NOM impact on floc density.

 .. _heading_Floc_Floc_Blanket:

 Flocculator to Floc Blanket Transition
 =======================================

-We now how a published flocculator model and we have strong evidence that primary particles are removed first order with respect to depth (or time) in the floc blanket.
+We now have a published flocculator model and we have strong evidence that primary particles are removed first order with respect to depth (or time) in the floc blanket.
 Given these two models it is possible for the first time to optimize the design of a flocculator based on minimizing the volume of the flocculator and floc blanket reactors.

 From the floc model we have